eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

 There's more documentation than code here, but a couple of things are important to highlight.
-First, we can see again that our Ecto Repo is used under the hood for database access.
+First, we can see again that our Ecto repository is used under the hood for database access.
 You probably also noticed the call to `Product.changeset/2`.
 We talked about changesets before, and now we see them in action in our context.

 If we open up the `Product` schema in `lib/hello/catalog/product.ex`, it will look immediately familiar: